 We are dependent on the success of our lead product candidate, ALRN-6924, which is currently in multiple clinical trials.
 Our clinical trials of ALRN-6924 may not be successful.
-If we are unable to obtain approval for and commercialize ALRN-6924 or experience significant delays in doing so, our business will be materially harmed.
+If our trials prove unsuccessful or if we are unable to obtain approval for and commercialize ALRN-6924 or experience significant delays in doing so, our business will be materially harmed.

 Our future success is substantially dependent on our ability to timely obtain marketing approval for, and then successfully commercialize, ALRN-6924, our lead product candidate.
-We are investing a majority of our efforts and financial resources in the research and development of ALRN-6924.
-Our other product candidates are in earlier stages of development.
-Our business depends entirely on the successful development and commercialization of our product candidates.
+We are investing a majority of our efforts and financial resources in the research and development of ALRN-6924 as a chemoprotective agent.
+Our business depends entirely on the successful development and commercialization of ALRN-6924.
 We currently generate no revenues from sales of any products, and we may never be able to develop a marketable product.